taishi-i/awesome-ChatGPT-repositories/README.md

  * [DAILA](https://github.com/mahaloz/daila) - A decompiler-unified plugin for accessing the OpenAI API to improve your decompilation experience
  * [regexplore](https://github.com/0xhasanm/regexplore) - Regexplore is a Volatility plugin designed to mimic the functionality of the Registry Explorer plugins in EZsuite
  * [textual](https://github.com/textualize/textual) - Textual is a Rapid Application Development framework for Python.
 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and (coming soon) a web browser!
- * [langchain-aiplugin](https://github.com/langchain-ai/langchain-aiplugin) - langchain released a #chatgpt plugin you use this please go on a date with me.
+ * [langchain-aiplugin](https://github.com/langchain-ai/langchain-aiplugin) - ⭐️langchains as a chatpgt plugin⭐️🫢chatgpt😮chatgpt with normal plugins🤯chatgpt with langchain pluginsreleasing `langchain-aiplugins`: a repository showing how to deploy langchains as an aiplugin, letting chatgpt call other chains and agents
+ * [plugins-quickstart](https://github.com/openai/plugins-quickstart) - Get a ChatGPT plugin up and running in under 5 minutes!
  * [dangermode](https://github.com/rgbkrk/dangermode) - Dangermode is a ChatGPT Plugin written with Python and FastAPI that allows ChatGPT to execute code snippets in an IPython session.
  * [chat-gpt-jupyter-extension](https://github.com/jflam/chat-gpt-jupyter-extension) - A browser extension that lets you chat with ChatGPT from any local Jupyter notebook.
  * [tweetGPT](https://github.com/yaroslav-n/tweetgpt) - TweetGPT is a chrome extension that generates tweets and replies using chatGPT